Vibrio natriegens: Biotechnological uses

 Owing to its rapid growth rate, ability to grow on inexpensive carbon sources, and capacity to secrete proteins into the growth media, efforts are underway to leverage this species as a host for molecular biology and biotechnology applications.
 Recently, V. natriegens crude extract has been shown by multiple research groups to be a promising platform for cell-free expression.
+Scientists are also hoping that Vibrio natriegens, with its incredible growth speed, will make microbial experiments in outer space, where time is an extremely valuable asset, much quicker.
+Interestingly, it has been shown that Vibrio natriegens might grow even faster in space despite its incredibly quick doubling speed on Earth.
+An experiment displayed that after 24 hours of growth the Vibrio cells grown in zero gravity were 60 times denser than those grown in full gravity, possibly attributable to an extended exponential growth phase in low-gravity conditions.